Mitri-Haber/data-repo/2-Traffic matrix prediction for software defined networks/README.md

 Predicting the next steps of the matrice accuratly is essential to handle these tasks.

-## Goal
+## 2- Goal

-We need to imagine a discrete traffic tensor as a 3D tensor where each 2D slice is a traffic matrix at specific time step.
-A time step or window sperates two matrices, the time window is actually a parameter that needs to be optimized and is compromise between model feasibility and the business needs.
+A discrete traffic tensor can be represented as a 3D tensor where each 2D slice is a traffic matrix at specific time step.
+A time step sperates two discrete traffic matrices in time, the time window is actually a parameter that needs to be optimized and is compromised between model feasibility and the business needs.

 ![image](https://user-images.githubusercontent.com/109002028/197450753-39e00655-d596-477b-8877-181431e37769.png)

-The goal of this work is to have neural network that takes as input 10 traffic matrices and outputs the prediction of the 11th one.
+The goal of this work is to have a neural network that takes as input 10 traffic matrices and outputs the prediction of the 11th one.

 ![image](https://user-images.githubusercontent.com/109002028/197448059-e7b1bf54-bb18-4d4a-8a0f-e447f1e17ddf.png)